robin-rondeau/OutlookJunkCleaner/README.md

 - **LLM-provider portability.** A small custom C# host drives the cron run against any provider (default: Anthropic Claude).
 To swap providers later, write a second `IAgentDriver` and change one env var.
 No other piece changes.
+- **Heuristic-first, LLM-second.** Trusted and known-junk sender domains in `senders.json` are matched deterministically before the LLM is called, both to cut API cost and to make the obvious cases auditable and reproducible.
+The LLM only classifies messages that don't match either list.
 - **Prompt-injection hardening.** Email content is attacker-controlled.
 The host classifies one message at a time with a fresh LLM context (no cross-message contamination), feeds the LLM a server-side-sanitized payload (HTML stripped, unicode-formatting code points removed,